renovatebot/renovate/lib/manager/travis/readme.md

 This manager is intended to keep Travis config files (`.travis.yml`) up-to-date.
 Currently it manages only the `node_js` section of files only.

-An important limitation to note is that Renovate does not currently "understand" Travis's node matrix concept, so it will try to update all found node versions to the latest LTS, e.g.
+An important limitation is that Renovate does not currently "understand" Travis's node matrix concept, so it will try to update all found node versions to the latest LTS, e.g.

 ```diff
 node_js: